Everett LaFond: Public office

 He was a member of the Two Rivers city council in 1934.
-In the mid-1930s, LaFond (who had been regarded as a leading member of the Progressive Party (Wisconsin) in the area, broke with the Progressives over commercial fishing regulations, and became identified with the populist Union Party.
+In the mid-1930s, LaFond (who had been regarded as a leading member of the Wisconsin Progressive Party in the area, broke with the Progressives over commercial fishing regulations, and became identified with the populist Union Party.
 After flirting with a run against Governor Philip La Follette in 1938, he instead ran on the Union ticket for Wisconsin's 1st State Senate district (Door, Kewaunee and Manitowoc counties) to replace retiring Progressive John Cashman.
 He drew only 1334 votes, to 10,130 for Democrat Francis A. Yindra, 8,515 for Progressive George W. Kiel, and 8,413 for Republican Fred Borcherdt.
 He served on the Two Rivers school board from 1940 to 1943, and was a member of the Manitowoc County Board of Supervisors from 1934 to 1947.

 In 1946, Cashman (who had returned to the Senate's 1st District) died in office.
 LaFond, running now as a Republican, won a substantial plurality in a six-way primary election, and was unopposed in the general election.
 He was assigned to the standing committee on highways.
 At the start of the new legislative session, LaFond announced a plan to take control of net fishing away from the state conservation commission and return it to legislative control.